 I make a double batch every Sunday afternoon and it usually lasts me through the week since I don’t share hehe.
 My first batch I followed the recipe exactly, but I wasn’t a huge fan of the amount of flaxseed in it.
 It got stuck to the top of my mouth, gums and teeth.
 I cut the amount of ground flaxseed in half and just add a little more oats and coconut, and I haven’t run in to the problem since.
 (Update: I’ve added other seeds like raw hemp seeds and chia seeds to these and they are really yummy.
 My husband has even shared a few with his friends and they raved about them!)

 If you are looking for a healthy, no-bake oat concoction, this is definitely worth a try!

-- ½ cup peanut butter (or other nut butter)
+1/4 cup peanut butter (or other nut butter of choice)

-- Roll into small balls and put in an air-tight container.
-Store in fridge for up to a week.
+- Roll into small balls and store in an air tight container.
+You can store in the fridge for up to a week.